Siderus/Orion/README.md

 # Siderus Orion: Easy to use IPFS Desktop client

-Siderus Orion is an easy to use [inter planetary file system](http://ipfs.io) (aka IPFS) desktop client.
+Siderus Orion is an easy to use [inter planetary file system](http://ipfs.io) (aka IPFS) Desktop client.
 It helps sharing content on the public peer to peer network without any command line or technical knowlede.
 The app includes everything is needed to start your own personal IPFS node.